leannmlindsey/iVis-MGX/README.md

 or

-8. Create a live public website by using
+8. Create a live public website by setting up GitHub Pages

+Go to your github repository and click on Settings (the wheel icon on the right hand side).
+Scroll down to GitHub Pages and select main and save.

+Your website will then be active at the url listed under GitHub Pages.
+It takes about 10 minutes to load after you click save on GitHub Pages.

 ## Video Instructional
 LINK TO SCREENCAST:
 The instructional video link is on the top left corner of the visualization, but it is also here: